Richard III (1995 film): Plot

 Following his coronation Richard, now King Richard III, seeks to make his throne secure.
 He employs Tyrrell to murder the princes after failing to convince Buckingham to do so.
-Aware that Richmond intends to marry Elizabeth, he instructs Sir William Catesby to spread rumours that Lady Anne is ill and likely to die, intending to marry Elizabeth.
+Aware that Richmond intends to marry Elizabeth, he instructs Sir William Catesby to spread rumours that Lady Anne is ill and likely to die; with Richard intending to marry Elizabeth himself.
 Lady Anne is found dead sometime later from an apparent drug overdose.
 Impatient for the promised reward for his loyalty, Buckingham demands the Earldom of Hereford.
 Richard dismisses this in a high-handed manner, with the line "I am not in the giving vein".
 Buckingham, also disturbed by the murders of the princes and Hastings, flees to meet Richmond but is later captured and killed by Tyrrell on Richard's orders.

-Richmond gathers supporters, among them Archbishop Thomas and Richard's mother, the Duchess of York.
-They are joined by Air Marshal Thomas Stanley.
+Richmond gathers supporters, among them Archbishop Thomas and Air Marshal Thomas Stanley.
+As such Richard's mother, the Duchess of York, turns against her son after confronting and then disowning him in a heated argument between them.
 Richmond marries Elizabeth and unites both Houses and political factions against Richard.
-With the army's loyalty slipping and the legitimacy of his claims to the crown weakened, Richard prepares for the final battle against the Lancastrians, who plan an invasion and an advance on London.
+With the army's loyalty slipping and the legitimacy of his claims to the crown weakened, Richard prepares for the final battle against the Lancastrians, who plan an invasion by launching an attack on London.
 Richard's remaining loyal troops, assembling in a marshalling yard, are attacked from the air, revealing Stanley's defection to the Lancastrian cause.

 The two armies meet soon after at a ruined Battersea Power Station.
 Richard and Richmond seek each other out but when his vehicle stalls Richard flees into the structure.
-Pursued by Richmond, Richard is forced to climb onto exposed metal beams high above the burning battlefield.
+Pursued by Richmond himself, Richard is forced to climb onto exposed metal beams high above the burning battlefield.
 Cornered by Richmond and refusing to surrender, Richard falls into the inferno with a maniacal grin, reflected by Richmond.